SuperNEMO-DBD/Falaise/documentation/resource_file_management/FLResourceFileManagement.md

 Resource files directory {#manageresourcefiles_resourcefilesdirectory}
 ========================

-The  `resources/` source  directory  is  located as  the  root of  the Falaise's source  tree.
-After installation, the  resources files will be  stored  from  the  ̀{Falaise  install  path}/share/Falaise-{falaise version}/resources/` path.
+The  resources/ source  directory  is  located at  the  root of  the Falaise's source  tree.
+After installation, the  resources files will be  stored  from  the  ̀̀{Falaise  install  path}/share/Falaise-{falaise version}/resources/`` path.

-The   `resources/`  source   directory  is   organized  by   topics  : configuration files, examples, tags (URN  management).
+The   resources/  source   directory  is   organized  by   topics  : configuration files, examples, tags (URN  management).
 Each time a new resource file has  to be published, it must be  stored in the relevant subdirectory.